minho42/australian-addresses/README.md

 # Australian addresses

-unique addresses by street name
+addresses uniquely identified by the combination of street, suburb, and region.

 download data from: